-- A. Payment of all taxes and dues - B. Offset prior years' operation losses - C. Set aside 10% of the remaining amount after deducting items (a) and (b) as legal reserve - D. Set aside or reverse special reserve in accordance with law and regulations; and - E. The distribution of the remaining portion, if any, will be recommended by the Board of Directors and resolved in the shareholders' meeting.
+- A. Payment of all taxes and dues - B. Offset prior years' operation losses - C. Set aside 10% of the remaining amount after deducting items (a) and (b) as legal reserve - D. Set aside or reverse special reserve in accordance with law and regulations - E. The distribution of the remaining portion will be proposed by the Board of Directors and resolved in the proposal to the shareholders' meeting.